pitchoilcan/Digidrumduino/README.md

   Tuning is key!
 This is where it gets interesting

+  In music theory, a diatonic scale (or heptatonia prima) is a scale composed of seven distinct pitch classes.

+  The chromatic scale is a musical scale with twelve pitches, each a semitone above or below another.

+  pentatonic five note sclaes

+  10 tone scales

+  Other scales......

   --------------------------------------------------
 #  Arrangement /Deveopment
   The steeldrum is the only musical instrument that I can think of on which the tones are not